DeltaChain (DELTA) 24 Hour Trading Volume Tops $1,704.00

 Buying and Selling DeltaChain

-It is usually not currently possible to buy alternative cryptocurrencies such as DeltaChain directly using U.S. dollars.
-Investors seeking to trade DeltaChain should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Changelly, GDAX or Coinbase.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy DeltaChain using one of the exchanges listed above.
+It is usually not possible to purchase alternative cryptocurrencies such as DeltaChain directly using US dollars.
+Investors seeking to acquire DeltaChain should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Gemini or Coinbase.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase DeltaChain using one of the exchanges listed above.

 Receive News & Updates for DeltaChain Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for DeltaChain and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.